Keeping Language Alive

 May 17, 2012

-Graduate students in NC State’s linguistics program spent their spring break this year on the coast, but it was no beach trip.
+Graduate students in NC State’s linguistics program spend their spring break on the North Carolina coast.
+But their trip is no day at the beach.

 Walt Wolfram, William C. Friday Distinguished University Professor of English, took a class to Ocracoke to teach middle-school students on the island about dialects.